junpolni/Brozas-EMC202/Assets/Scripts/Week 2 Activity/README.md

 # ALLOGENE CLASSES (so far)

+Allogenes are species that can control certain elements

 GEO users
   - uses any form of earth to create constructs or projectiles for attacking
   - has a high base defense